 If you have content that already covers a specific topic, it might be better to update existing content rather than try to get brand-new pages to rank and generate links.
 Keep the QDF factors in mind when doing this and try to update content substantially rather than just changing a few sentences here and there.
 You’ll also want to make sure your content is still accurate to the original topic.
 Changing your topic from cars to planes will mean existing anchor text linking to your content will suddenly become less relevant.

 On the other hand, if you have a piece of content that you publish regularly, it’s sometimes worthwhile posting a new page rather than updating an existing one.

 For example, if you post your favorite cat videos every year, updating 2019’s list with 2020’s may be more harmful than helpful.
-Yes, 2020’s page is going to need to start building links and climbing ranks, but having a catalogue of your favourite videos for every year shows your authority on the topic and can improve your sites overall ranking.
+Yes, 2020’s page is going to need to start building links and climbing ranks, but having a catalog of your favorite videos for every year shows your authority on the topic and can improve your site’s overall ranking.